jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Forecasting_Yen_Futures_Walkthrough.md

 <pre><code>from statsmodels.tsa.arima_model import ARIMA</code></pre>

 2. Build the ARIMA model.
-Set our model components, p = 5, d = 1, and q = 1
+Set our model components, p = 5, d = 1, and q = 1.
+Then fit the ARIMA model to a results variable and run a summary on those results.

 <pre><code>model_2 = ARIMA(yen_futures['Settle'], order=(5, 1, 1))
 results_2 = model_2.fit()
+results_2.summary()
 </code></pre>